aregsar/aregcode/blog/2020/gettting-started-with-dotnet-5/index.md

 I like to create a new Github repository anytime I create a new project so I can keep track of my changes from day one.

-I prefer the Github command line client to create my remote repository and then use standard Git command line client to create my local tracking repository.
+I prefer the Github command line client to create my remote repository and then using the standard Git command line client to create my local tracking repository.

-You can install Github command line tool using Homebrew.
+You can install Github command line tool using the Homebrew MacOS package manager:

 ```bash
 brew install gh